Movement-DAO/move-docs/docs/dao/intro/genesis.md

 2. dao-lawfirm.eth will retain a veto right in order to protect governance during the "slow-start"[^2]; and,
 1. the DAO shall bootstrap a community of contributors and developers to develop DAO tooling to enable maintaining communities;
-1. shall value the privacy and work product of its members;
+1. shall value the privacy and work product of its Members;
 1. shall recommend a structure to ensure compliance to applicable laws and regulations;
 1. must implement accounting and governance prior to consistent access to capital; and,
 1. shall not have any [information asymmetry](https://en.wikipedia.org/wiki/Information_asymmetry) regarding any governance process.